yashvora93/Travel-and-Entertainment-Android/README.md

 # Travel and Entertainment Android application

-An android application to search for different places
+An android application to search for different places for travel and entertainment options utilizing Volley and Picasso libraries